Table of Contents

 Stage 3 Weight Loss Walking Program

-Increase your daily step count to match the Amish Step Count of 15,000-18,000 steps per day with 60 minutes of accumulated deliberate walking time.
-This
+Increase your daily step count to match the Amish Step Count of 14,000-18,000 steps per day with 60 minutes of accumulated deliberate walking time.
+This protocol is quite a commitment, but can significantly improve your fat loss.

 - On average, a person will have walked about 75,000 miles by the time they turn 80.
 (Average walking speed. (n.d.).onaverage.co.uk/speed-averages/average-walking-speed)